KshitijAggarwal/kshitijaggarwal.github.io/_posts/2017-6-23-Deep-RL-Flappy-Bird.md

 		threadLock.release()
 ```

-A class actor thread is defined which maintains information about each thread.
+A class ```actorthread``` is defined which maintains information about each thread.
 Each thread has a thread_id, and is initialized with an initial state s_t (s_t contains 4 stacked game frames) to be given as input to the neural network.
-FIRST_FRAME is a boolean variable which stores if the given state s_t is the first state of a new game, or is the state of an old game until which the game was played, before the last update.
-Function threadLock.acquire() is used to force the thread to run synchronously and threadLock.release() is used to release the lock when it is no longer required (all threads have finished execution).
+FIRST_FRAME is a boolean variable which indicates if we are going to start playing a new game.
+This is because every time the bird dies and the game ends, it restarts.
+Function ```threadLock.acquire()``` is used to force the threads to run synchronously and ```threadLock.release()``` is used to release the lock when it is no longer required (all threads have finished execution).

-Each thread comes to action when it calls runprocess function.
-The major components of runprocess function are mentioned below-
+Each thread comes to action when it calls ```runprocess``` function.
+The major components of this function are mentioned below-

 ```python
 def runprocess(thread_id, s_t, FIRST_FRAME, t):